Konos is education through God’s eyes.

 - Another authority to hold your child accountable

-- Group activities (plays, family programs, etc.)
+- Group and extracurricular activities (plays, sports, competitive fine arts, etc.)

 - Positive peer influence

-What is distinctive about KONOS?
+What is distinctive about Konos?

 –S.C.H., KONOS ACADEMY parents